 in the end of the furrow at MAT stage of growth as 143 and 139 roots per plant for location 2 and location 1, respectively.

 It is noticeable that the final root density for the plant cane of the first season in the two locations (1 and 2) is better than those of ratoon cane in the second season.
-This result differ from those reported by Ali [14] in Kenana plantation at which the ratoon cane showed better root density and depth than that of plant cane for the two season 2000 and 2001.
+This result differs from those reported by Ali [14] in Kenana plantation at which the ratoon cane showed better root density and depth than that of plant cane for the two season 2000 and 2001.

 Table V shows the average of the numbers of roots for the three stages of the plant cane growth, for each of E20 and B13 in the first season (2011/2012).
-It is obvious that, the average numbers of roots of B13 was higher than that of E20, at all stages of plantcane growth.
-Then in the two fields there were no great increases in the average numbers of roots from the DEV sage to the MID stage of plant cane growth, however, a clear increases were recorded in crop progress from MID to MAT stage.
+It is obvious that, the average numbers of roots of B13 was higher than that of E20, at all stages of plant cane growth.
+Then, in the two fields there were no significant increases in the average numbers of roots from the DEV sage to the MID stage of plant cane growth, however, a significant increases were recorded in crop progress from MID to MAT stage.
 The results showed that the plant cane of the first season for the two locations (1 and 2), in DEV stage about 82.6% of the overall average root distribution was confined to the top 30 cm depth, and the final depth reached by the root was 40 cm, in MID stage 81.2% was confined in 30 cm with a final depth reached of 50 cm and in MAT stage 90.6% was confined to the top 30 cm depth with a final rooting depth of 50 cm.
-In DEV stage it is reasonably for the root to arrive 40 cm and reached more than 82% in the 30 cm depth, but it is not good for MID and MAT rooting depth to be more than 81 and 90%, respectively, in only 30 cm, then to be confined in
+In DEV stage, it is reasonably for the root to arrive 40 cm and reached more than 82% in the 30 cm depth, but it is not good for MID and MAT rooting depth to be more than 81 and 90%, respectively, in only 30 cm, then to be confined in

 50 cm as final depth.
 Even in the (40-50 cm) depth, root percentages were only 3.2 and 4.8% for MID and MAT stages; these small percentages are considered to some extent as ineffective density of roots.
 These results were illustrated clearly in Fig. 1.

-Table V Average root distribution of plantcane at the developmental (DEV), mid-season (MID) and maturity (MAT) stages of field number E20 and B13 (2011/2012).
+Table V Average root distribution of plant cane at the developmental (DEV), mid-season (MID) and maturity (MAT) stages of field number E20 and B13 (2011/2012).

 DEV Stage